Rohail30/JavaScript-Practice-Questions/README.md

 <h3>Advanced JavaScript coding questions</h3>

 Write a function that takes an array of objects and a key, and returns a new array sorted based on the values of that key in ascending order.

+Closures and Scope

+Promises and Async/Await

+Prototypes and Inheritance

+Event Handling